Assistance programs in Pinellas County and St. Petersburg area.

 Find help with rent, mortgage, and energy bills in Pinellas County

+There are many housing focused resources as well.
 Most of the non-profits, agencies, and programs below can help with utilities, food, rent, and more.
 To find additional locations in St. Petersburg Florida and the region that focus on rental assistance, read more on St. Petersburg rent assistance.

+Pinellas County, Health & Human Services Department is located at multiple offices.
 Low and moderate income families can get grants and help for paying mortgage, rent or utility bills.
+There are SNAP food stamp applications, Medicaid and other government aid.
 There are also programs for the disabled, the sick, and additional energy assistance for the elderly when funds are available.
+ACCESS Florida is a tool to use.
 Read more on Florida foreclosure programs.

 Low income energy assistance and weatherization programs.
 St. Petersburg, Clearwater and Pinellas County County residents can get help with paying their home cooling and utility bills, as well as even the occasional winter heating bill.
 On the other hand, the weatherization program provides Pinellas County residents with energy saving updates to their home as well as home repairs and energy conservation measures.
 Contact the Pinellas County Urban League at 727.327.2081 to learn more or apply for utility bills help.

-One of the resources in high demand is Christmas and holiday assistance.
+One of the resources in high demand is Christmas and holiday assistance, including Adopt a Family.
+There are also free school supplies as well as uniforms.
 Food, meals, clothing, and other emergency aid is provided from on site social workers.
 Read more Salvation Army in Pinellas County.